 There is a lot more I could add to this blog post, but I've already gone way over the recommended word count!
-If you're interested to learn more about how to influence people with different styles do come on my workshop this January.
+If you're interested to learn more about how to influence people with different styles do come to my workshop on 26th April.

 Until next time ...

 I help people build and maintain productive working relationships both with their work colleagues and with a wider network to win more business.
 I do this by combining my skills in coaching, mediation and training with my extensive experience in senior management.

 What I love most about my work is when my clients get those “aha” moments because I know they have seen for themselves the way that they want to move forwards.
 Then they will achieve their ambitions.